 I included small video showing the SDIO logs on the CSS (no idea if this helps, haha).

-#2 Updated by TheGag96 almost 2 years ago
+#2 Updated by TheGag96 over 2 years ago

 Is it just SDHC?
 I'd assume all SD cards are slow.